 My last update was about a year and a half ago.
-I’ve been pretty busy since then, and haven’t had a chance to update this site.
+I’ve been pretty busy since then, and haven’t.
 I hope to revamp the whole layout and make it look nicer.
 I started off with a change in color scheme.
 There’s more to come.
 I’ve been working on several projects, including getting introduced to the Unreal Engine.
 Together with The Marketing Heaven, I revived my YouTube channel and received quite a lot of views and likes, which is quite significant for the projects that I plan to realize in the future to find out what I’ve been up to.

 I’ve been putting a lot of work on GitHub lately.
 I hope to integrate my commits with this website, click now.
 I’ve done work on different python projects.